-contribution type At age 75 or older, you cannot make any after-tax contributions to your super, even if you satisfy the work test or the work test exemption, with one exception: you can make an after-tax contribution within 28 days of the end of the month in which you turn 75, provided you satisfy Part 1: About Multitude YourChoice Super the 'work test' or the work test exemption and your total superannuation balance is less than the Part 2: How super works Total Superannuation Balance Cap .
-Part 3: Benefits of investing with Multitude YourChoice Super After-tax contributions are in addition to your employer's SG or award contributions and do not include any contributions you make through salary sacrifice.
-They count towards your non- Part 4: Risks of super concessional contribution cap unless you claim a tax deduction for them.
-Part 5: How we invest your money If you are eligible, you may be able to claim a tax deduction for your personal contributions.
-You must complete a Notice of intent to claim or vary a deduction for personal super contributions Part 6: Fees and costs form , available in the Secure Online Portal and receive an acknowledgement from us before Part 7: How super is taxed claiming a tax deduction in your tax return.
-Please refer to Part 7 of this Guide "How super is Part 8: How to open and operate an Account taxed' or ato.gov.au for more information.
-Part 9: Other important information Making personal injuries Certain personal injury payments can be contributed and are exempt from the contribution caps if all the criteria are satisfied.
-You should seek tax advice to confirm if a personal injuries payment Part 10: Key definitions contributions qualifies under the taxation rules.
+Contribution type Detail At age 75 or older, you cannot make any after-tax contributions to your super, even if you satisfy the work test or the work test exemption, with one exception: you can make an after-tax contribution within 28 days of the end of the month in which you turn 75, provided you satisfy the 'work test' or the work test exemption and your total superannuation balance is less than the Total Superannuation Balance Cap1.
+After-tax contributions are in addition to your employer's SG or award contributions and do not include any contributions you make through salary sacrifice.
+They count towards your non-concessional contribution cap unless you claim a tax deduction for them.
+If you are eligible, you may be able to claim a tax deduction for your personal contributions.
+You must complete a Notice of intent to claim or vary a deduction for personal super contributions form , available in the Secure Online Portal and receive an acknowledgement from us before claiming a tax deduction in your tax return.
+Please refer to Part 7 of this Guide "How super is taxed' or ato.gov.au for more information.
+Making personal injuries contributions Certain personal injury payments can be contributed and are exempt from the contribution caps if all the criteria are satisfied.
+You should seek tax advice to confirm if a personal injuries payment qualifies under the taxation rules.
 If you are satisfied that your contribution qualifies under the rules, you must make the contribution within 90 days of the payment being received or the structured settlement or order coming into effect, whichever is later.
 You must notify us as the time of making the contribution by providing a completed Contributions for personal injury election form (available from ato.gov.au/super) that the contribution is a personal injury contribution.
 Contributions relating to CGT small business concessions Certain proceeds from the disposal of eligible small business assets can be contributed to your super and may be assessed under the CGT cap (subject to your lifetime limit) instead of the non-concessional cap.
 As the rules for making such a contribution are complex, you should seek advice from your tax advisor to determine if you are eligible for a small business CGT concession.
 You must advise us at the time you make the contribution that you are electing to use the CGT cap for all or part of the contribution by completing and providing the Capital Gains Tax Election form (available from ato.gov.au/super) with the contribution.
 Please note there are timeframes in which the contribution needs to be made.